madhu-3/devtinder/README.md

   Install validator library
   Explore Validator library functions and use validator fns for email, password and photo url
-  ***ALWAYS VALIDATE the request body before posting to database***
+  ***ALWAYS VALIDATE the request body before posting to database*** Ep-9 validate data in signup API- use helper file install bcrypt and generate password hash and store the password create login api and add validations